jzbor/sdiff-gtk/README.md

 # sdiff-gtk
-...is a GTK+ application for generating Images with [Stable Diffusion](https://github.com/Stability-AI/stablediffusion).
+...is a GTK+ application for generating images with [Stable Diffusion](https://github.com/Stability-AI/stablediffusion).
 It uses [diffusers](https://github.com/huggingface/diffusers) to do the actual inference and downloads the model from [huggingface](https://huggingface.co/) when first used.
 Initial downloading might take a while, but the model will be cached for later use.